-The proposed landscaping and fence design will be complimentary to the building design.
-The project edges and Palomar Lane frontage will be improved with trees, palms, shrubs, ground-cover, and accent plantings to visually coordinate with the surrounding desert environment while providing the necessary visibility for law enforcement purposes.
+The proposed Landscape Design Plan demonstrates that the Project edges and street frontage will be improved with the suitable combination of trees, palms, shrubs, ground-cover, and accent plantings to visually coordinate with the surrounding desert environment while providing the necessary visibility for law enforcement purposes.
+Enhanced landscaping features are identified along the street frontage and at the two gated access points to improve upon the streetscape.
+The proposed wrought iron or tubular steel fence design will be complimentary to the building elements.
 The landscaping design will be subject to review and approval by the City of Desert Hot Springs.
 In the context of the existing setting and land use designation, the proposed Project is not anticipated to adversely alter the existing viewshed on any scenic vistas and less than significant impacts are expected.